 While it is maddening, there are times when negotiations have reached a standstill, and the smart move is to walk away.
-In New York City, you can back out at any time before signing the contract and placing a downpayment.
+In New York City, you can back out before signing the contract and placing a downpayment.
 You risk angering the seller and their agent, but there are perfectly valid reasons when you should walk away from buying a home.

-The monthly fees
+The monthly feesThe monthly fees

-Doubts creep in
+Doubts creep inDoubts creep in

-Too much renovation
+Too much renovationToo much renovation

-Too much apartment
+Too much apartmentToo much apartment

-You may realize that the apartment is too large for your needs.
+You may realize that the home is too large for your needs.
 Bigger is not always better, of course.
 This is particularly true in New York City, with its high price per square foot.
 In the fourth quarter of 2018, the average condo price was $1.6 million ($2.5 million in Manhattan), and the mean co-op price was $766,000 ($1.2 million in Manhattan).
 You may decide to take a pass once you realize the high price you will pay.

 You procure a home inspection to protect yourself.
 At the same time, you can renegotiate after the inspector presents their report, mainly if significant issues are uncovered.
 You can also choose to leave the deal.